In Solidarity Black Lives Matter

 This is just the beginning of what must be our longer commitment to real, sustaining change.

-Moving forward, I am committing to the following:
+I am committed to the following:

 - To continue building Jenie Gao Studio as an anti-racist organization, such as through the JGS internship / apprenticeship program that is committed to fair pay and diverse hiring as a way to dismantle systemic barriers within the arts.